 (7) On receiving an application for a contained use licence, the Sustainable Development and Environment Officer shall retain one copy and submit the other copy to the Committee.

-(8) The Committee, after consultation with the Sub-Committee, may request in writing that the applicant provide additional information including a risk assessment.
+(8) The Committee, after consultation with the Sub-Committee, may request in writing that the applicant provide additional information including a risk assessment and risk management plan.

 (9) On receiving an application for a contained use licence, the Committee shall -